Everybody Lay Down

-"Everybody Lay Down" is a song by American singer Pat Benatar, which was released in 1993 as the lead single from her ninth studio album Gravity's Rainbow.
+"Everybody Lay Down" is a song by American singer Pat Benatar, released in 1993 as the lead single from her ninth studio album, Gravity's Rainbow.
 The song was written by Neil Giraldo and Benatar, and produced by Don Gehman and Giraldo.
 "Everybody Lay Down" reached No. 3 on the Billboard Album Rock Tracks chart in June 1993.

 Background

 Speaking of the song's lyrical message, Benatar told the Southtown Star in 1993, "'Everybody Lay Down' is really about complacency.
 You see it, you don't do anything about it, but you whine.
 That's the thing I hate.
 Put up or shut up.
 You know, nobody will vote, but then they'll sit there for five hours at the dinner table complaining about the person that they were too lazy to go and not vote for.
 So that's what it's about.
 It's like talk shows.
 Everybody is so ready to just get on there and spill their guts and I'm like, who's interested?"